margittennosaar/HTML-CSS_REACT25K/02_week/02_exercises/box_model.md

 ### General Setup
 1. Set the `box-sizing` property to `border-box` for all elements.
-2. Apply a default font family and color scheme to the page.

 ### Header
 1. Use padding and margins to position the header elements.